adrian-sit/personal-movie-vault/README.md

 ### Movie metadata: `movies.yaml`

 One YAML object represents one movie.
-It records stable, structured facts and viewing history:
+It records structured facts and viewing history:

 ```yaml